Sphereon-SDK/blockchain-proof-sdk/javascript/docs/RegistrationApi.md

 var opts = {
   'fileName': "fileName_example", // String | Optional input file name.
-Needed when using bytestreams instead of filestreams 'secret': "secret_example" // String | An alternate secret key in base64 format that overrides the value in your configuration.
+Needed when using bytestreams instead of filestreams 'requestId': "requestId_example", // String | Optional request id 'base64Secret': "base64Secret_example", // String | An alternate secret key in base64 format that overrides the value in your configuration.
+  'suppliedSignature': "suppliedSignature_example", // String | An alternate supplied Signature in base64 format that overrides the signature generation.
+  'keyId': "keyId_example" // String | An alternate crypto keys API id that will be used for signature generation.
 };

 var callback = function(error, data, response) {